-To achieve the vision of a green and culturally appropriate building design, created by and for the Nuu-chah-nulth peoples, our work takes the following approach:
+To achieve the vision of a green and culturally appropriate building design, created by and for the Nuu-chah-nulth peoples, our work took the following approach:

-- Discovery: Information and ideas gleaned in interviews with members of the communities.
+- Discovery: Information and ideas gleaned from interviews with members of the communities.

-- Learning: Taking into account learnings from the past, from elders and local experts.
+- Learning: Take into account learnings from the past, from elders and local experts.

-- Appropriate building science: Working together to create comfortable shelters that recognize the importance of health and safety.
+- Appropriate building science: Work together to create comfortable shelters that recognize the importance of health and safety.

-- Green design: Respecting natural concepts, local resources and low-tech solutions.
+- Green design: Respect natural concepts, local resources and low-tech solutions.

-- Visioning: Increasing community awareness of how housing impacts their well-being and that of the regional economy.
+- Visioning: Increase community awareness of how housing impacts their well-being and that of the regional economy.

-An outcome of this project will be a prototype home-design, including working drawings.
+An outcome of this project was to offer a prototype home-design, including working drawings.

-- The prototype design will be simple and flexible, allowing for expansion as a family requires.
-The roof will be pitched to overcome excessive rainfall issues, it will also be oriented to good solar exposure and aspect.
-This will also allow occupants opportunities to take advantage of passive green solutions such as solar water heating.
+- The prototype design would be simple and flexible, allowing for expansion as a family requires.
+The roof would be pitched to overcome excessive rainfall issues, it would also be oriented to good solar exposure and aspect.
+This would also allow occupants opportunities to take advantage of passive green solutions such as solar water heating.

-- The home will be 1.5 to 2 storeys tall to encourage indoor air to circulate within.
-Cross ventilation will be a basic requirement for all rooms where layouts permit.
+- The home would be 1.5 to 2 storeys tall to encourage indoor air to circulate within.
+Cross ventilation would be a basic requirement for all rooms where layouts permit.

-- The home will be raised a couple of feet off the ground for further climatic adaptability, but with easy access to the main floor.
+- The home would be raised a couple of feet off the ground for further climatic adaptability, but with easy access to the main floor.

-- The use of wood, a natural and time tested building material which is a good source of carbon sequestration, is promoted.
+- The use of wood, a natural and time tested building material, which is a good source of carbon sequestration, was promoted.

-- Wood will be obtained from local sources, such as the First Nations-owned, Forest Stewardship Council®-certified, Iisaak Forest Resources mill.
+- Wood would be obtained from local sources, such as the First Nations-owned, Forest Stewardship Council®-certified, Iisaak Forest Resources mill.